CharlieDigital/gcloud-pubsub-dotnet6/README.md

 ```

 Then you can trigger messages from the publisher to the subscriber by simply typing messages at the command line and pressing ENTER.

+If you're planning on building multiple microservices (for example, using Google Cloud Run), then you can also containerize the other parts and add them to the `docker-compose.yaml` file.